censorship-no-archive/ceno1/ceno-chrome/README.md

 ## Testing

-At this point in time, this extension is in extremely early stages of development.
-It exists more as a proof of concept than a functioning part of the CeNo system.
-To test that it works for yourself, follow these instructions:
+To test that the plugin works, follow these instructions:

 1. Start the Freenet plugin (instructions provided with CeNo Client)
 2. Start CeNo Client